My 2023 Xmas Puzzle Hunt: Mission Improbable

 After a few moments examining the bomb case, they were interrupted by a group text message sent to all of them from an unknown number “Your FEDEX package has been delivered.” with a photo of a FEDEX package leaning on the front door.

 This is how the puzzle treasure hunt started.
 You can try to solve the puzzles yourself, or you can read all the solutions.
 Keep in mind my players are very experienced and have been solving my puzzles for years.
-It may take you a lot longer than three hours to solve it.
+It may take you longer than three hours to solve it.

-They brought the package in and opened it.
-Inside was a set of Secret Agent Dossiers on each of the players telling them their Secret Agent Codenames and background (Agents Petabyte, Jigsaw, Quantum, Skyfall, Moriarty, Cipher and Jade).
 Also inside was a recipe for “Spirit of Hartshorn Pie” with a Polaroid photo paperclipped to the recipe with a photo of an unconscious man lying in the London Tube with the note ‘Agent GigaChad of C.H.A.O.S. - Conspiracy of Henchmen and Agents Operating in Secret’.
-As soon as the FEDEX box was opened a recorded voice message began playing.
-By closing and reopening the box they could replay the audio message.

 Good morning Mission Improbable Team.
 An agent of C.H.A.O.S. accidentally slipped on a banana in a London tube station and was knocked unconscious.
 Our agents had been following him and were able to recover a secret communique he was delivering to C.H.A.O.S.
 We know C.H.A.O.S. has built a nuclear weapon fuel enrichment operation.
 You must use the intercepted communique to track down the location of their nuclear lab and disable it.
 Beware: C.H.A.O.S. has discovered that we intercepted the communique and has planted a bomb in our embassy.
 The bomb is set to go off after a timer runs out.
 It cannot be removed from the embassy without triggering a GPS based booby-trap.
 You must also find and defuse this bomb.
 You will find a dossier on your team members attached.
 The intercepted communique looks innocent but we have reason to believe it holds the key to finding their operation.
 This mission will be dangerous.
 If you are caught or detected your safety cannot be guaranteed.
 If any of your Mission Improbable Team are caught, the Secretary of the United States will disavow any knowledge of your actions to avoid an international incident.
 After disabling the nuclear fuel operation you must send their secret project codename to us at MI headquarters.
 The method for sending us the project codename is… MESSAGE INTERRUPTED.
 CARRIER LOST.
 MESSAGE TERMINATED PREMATURELY.